Location

 Accommodations

 Accommodations will be largely at Madison Camp-Kenya where you will stay in a large tent with possibly 4 - 6 other students.
-You will have a mattress on a twin bedframe, some personal space for your belongings, and share a rustic outdoor shower/bathroom facility nearby.
-Conditions will be basic, not plush.
-This is not a vacation with deluxe accommodations, but rather a rich learning and service opportunity which will impact your heart and mind for good.
-Internet is variable and highly limited.
-For Americans, this may resemble camping experiences.
+You will have a mattress on a twin bedframe, some personal space for your belongings, and share a basic shower/bathroom facility nearby.
+For Americans, they may resemble rustic camping experiences.
 The outdoor connection to the environment is all a part of the experience.
-You will live in community, eat in community, and also have some times for solitude and reflection, as well as work and play with the students and school staff.
+You will live in community, eat in community, and also have some time for solitude and reflection, as well as work and play with the students and school staff.
+Internet access is highly unreliable and expensive; and phones are limited to one brief call per day.
+Limited access with the Western world is part of the intentional design of the experience.

-Most all meals are included in the program fee.
-They will vary from new dishes similar to local cuisine, and hearty meals you are more used to.
+Most meals are included in the program fee.
+They will vary from new dishes similar to local cuisine and hearty meals you are more used to.
 The Maasai enjoy meat, but other diets can be accommodated with advance notice.
-We tend to have plenty of vegetable dishes and some exotic fruits for dessert.
-You will have a few excursions for shopping.
+You will have a few excursions for shopping and museums.
 You will have opportunities to buy extra snacks and food you are likely familiar with at larger shops nearby.
 Almost anything you need is available in Narok.
-We have plenty of clean, bottled water available.
+We will have plenty of clean, bottled water available.
 Masala chai is not to be missed!

 Additional Items to Consider